H2. the green Moroccan hydrogen gameplan. what are Morocco’s ambitions?

 It is more than clear, Morocco is there for a big splash, this is Morocco’s century.
 Morocco’s geostrategic position at the gateway between the continents, with a steady hand in politics and a serious industrial and renewables agenda that serves its emerging economy, make the country the ideal European partner.

-Here we can produce the GigaWatts cheaply that will one day be exported, and bring a Gulf and oil-like bonanza to the Kingdom.
+Here we can produce the GigaWatts cheaply that might one day be used in an industrialized Morocco, or even exported and bring a Gulf and oil-like bonanza to the Kingdom.

 The Kingdom of Morocco has therefore initiated a regional dynamic that aims to create an economic and industrial sector around green molecules, particularly hydrogen, ammonia, and methanol, in order to consolidate its energy transition, reduce its greenhouse gas emissions and also support the decarbonization of partner countries.